 So how do we overcome the inner and outer Trolls?
 Here are some mental tools and methods in order to get past this obstacle.

-Planning A Solo Trip – Conquer Your Fears
+Solo Trip Planning – Conquer Your Fears!

 The good thing about your inner mental trolls is that they are yours, so you have some impact – and you can use your good sense to override it.
 You just need to know they are there, and not mistake them for the little voice of “common sense”.